Reported Decisions

 548 N.E.2D 1337 (ILL.
 APP.
 1989)

-We successfully represented a real estate developer involved in a boundary line dispute between two municipalities, which dealt with the issue of a municipality’s power to annex property.
-The Illinois appellate court affirmed the trial court’s ruling in our client’s favor.
+We have represented real estate developers in various disputes over the years.
+We successfully represented a real estate developer in this case who was caught in a boundary line dispute between two municipalities, which dealt with the issue of a municipality’s power to annex property.
+The Illinois appellate court affirmed the trial court’s ruling.

 Heritage Commons Partners v.
 Village of Summit